knoll3/DS-standards/README.md

 # DS-standards

-DS-standards is one of the first web applications I made after discovering a need for increated efficiency within my company.
+DS-standards is one of the first web applications I made after discovering a need for increased efficiency within my company.
 It's a single page instantaneous web application that demonstrates the power of Javascript.
 In addtion to the usage of Ruby on Rails, this app also demonstrates the usage of:
 - HTML/CSS
 - Bootstrap